bridgelancer/cryptle_fork/docs/guides.rst

 ----------
 Timeseries is a stand alone class that handles a list-based data input and compute the value.
 Currently, the class only supports bar-by-bar update.
-For any Timeseries, a `self._ts` needs to be implemented during construction.
+For any Timeseries, a `self._ts` (ts shortform for timeseries) needs to be implemented during construction.
 The instance listens to any update in value of `self._ts`.
 Each realization of :class:`Timeseries` implements a :meth:`evaluate` which runs on every update.
 The parent class constructor needs to be called during intialization of the instance and the listened ts needs to be passed into the parent in order to enable broadcasting and listening functionalities provided by the Timeseries base class.

 An option of adding a decorator :meth:`Timeseries.cache` to :meth:`evaluate` has been provided.
 This creates a `self._cache`, which could be referenced to within